 The grounds are absolutely stunning and free to walk around.
 Dogs are welcome too.
 You can also pay to go in the farm and/or house.
 We got our tickets from the courtyard gift shop, after walking past this wonderful natural amphitheatre, terraced to the delight of all the children there.
 Tables from the tea shop spill out into the amphitheatre, making a perfect place to picnic or lunch while the children play.

 We visited the farm to begin with.
 There are many farm buildings with recreated workshops as well as lots of animals!
+My kids love a petting zoo so liked to look at the animals.

 Who can resist pretending to throw rotten tomatoes at their brother in the stocks?